troglobit/sntpd/README.md

 [Larry Doolittle][] created ntpclient and made it freely available under the terms of the GNU General Public [License][], version 2.
-He remains remains the official upstream for ntpclient.
+He remains the official upstream for `ntpclient`.

 This fork is at GitHub is maintained by [Joachim Nilsson][] and adds a few features like syslog, background daemon, IPv6 support, and a few